+This set-up sequence illustrates a table-top arrangement.
+The LCD projector can also be used in ceiling mount systems, in which case the connection sequence is the same as illustrated below.

-- 1. Place the projector on a stable, hard surface at the desired distance from the projection screen. - 2.
-Connect the computer source equipment to the computer connector port of the LCD projector: - PC: Insert the end of the VGA cable marked 'LCD' into the COMPUTER connector port on the LCD projector.
+1. Place the projector on a stable, hard surface, at the desired distance from the projection screen.

+- Connect the computer source equipment to the computer connector port of the LCD projector: - PC: Insert the end of the VGA cable marked 'LCD' into the COMPUTER connector port on the LCD projector.
 Connect the connector marked 'Monitor' onto your monitor cable, and the connector marked 'VGA', into the VGA port on the PC unit.
+If you do not intend to use a monitor then just leave the short cable section unconnected.

+Discount-Merchant.com (800) 281-8860 THE TRUSTED SOURCE FOR PROJECTOR LAMPS AND ACCESSORIES

+- MAC: Insert the end of the VGA cable marked 'LCD' into COMPUTER connector port on the LCD projector.
+Connect the MAC-Monitor adapter onto the short cable section and then attach your MAC monitor to it.
+Connect the MAC-Computer adapter onto the output port on your Macintosh computer unit, and then connect the VGA cable connector marked 'VGA' to it.
+If you do not intend to use the monitor then just leave the short cable section unconnected and the MAC monitor adapter unused.

-If you do not intend to use a monitor then just leave the short cable section unconnected. - MAC: Follow the above sequence, but insert applicable MAC cable adapters as marked at the computer and monitor ends of the VGA cable. - WS: Follow the above procedure, but either use BNC type cable, attach directly to monitor and through your original monitor cable to computer, or alternatively use VGA cable and 13W3 adapters at computer and monitor ends. - Connect video sources if required, using the supplied A/V cable.
-If necessary use SCART adapter. - 4.
-Connect one end of the mouse cable marked 'LCD' into the mouse port on the LCD projector and the other end marked 'MA' (Mouse Adapter) into the appropriate mouse adapter, determined by which mouse type you are using. - 5.
-Ensure the ventilation grills on the LCD projector are not obstructed.
-Apply mains power to the projector.
-Remember to switch on the unit at the Power ON/OFF switch!
+3. Connect video sources if required, using the supplied A/V cable.

+4. Connect one end of the mouse cable marked 'LCD' into the mouse port on the LCD projector and the other end marked 'MA' (Mouse Adapter) into the appropriate mouse adapter, determined by which mouse type you are using (see For your Mouse section).

-6. Apply mains power to the various items of source equipment.
+- Ensure the ventilation grills on the LCD projector are not obstructed.
+Check the mains voltage setting, then apply mains power to the projector.
+Remember to switch on the unit at the Power ON/OFF switch! - 6.
+Apply mains power to the various items of source equipment.

+Check that the voltage selector at the mains input is set correctly according to the local mains voltage (selector indicator shows 115V or 230V)